V2005. C-style explicit type casting is utilized. Consider using: static_cast/const_cast/reinterpret_cast

 b) PVSSTUDIO_2005EX_ALL: each type conversion in the C style causes the analyzer to display a recommendation about what keyword(s) should be used instead.
 In rare cases, generating single wrong recommendations is possible due to conversion of complex template types.
 Another rare situation is also possible that the analyzer fails to detect the conversion type and displays an ordinary warning without specifying the exact conversion type.

-c) PVSSTUDIO_2005EX_NO_SIMPLE_CAST: this mode is similar to the previous one, but in this case no warning is generated when static_cast is enough or type conversion is not needed at all.
+c) PVSSTUDIO_2005EX_NO_SIMPLE_CAST: this mode is similar to the previous one, but in this case warning is generated only when at least one type in conversion is pointer or when conversion type predicted is more complex than static_cast.